 - If you are running Splunk Enterprise indexers on local Linux machines, the preferred local storage type is SSD.

-- If you are running Splunk Enterprise indexers on AWS, use AWS with SSD (for example, AWS I3s, AWS R5s).
+- If you are running Splunk Enterprise indexers on AWS, use AWS with NVMe SSD Instance Storage (for example, AWS i3ens or i3s).

-- If you are running Splunk Enterprise indexers on GCP, use N1-high memory machine type (n1-highmem-16 or n1-highmem-32) with zonal SSD persistent disks.
+- If you are running Splunk Enterprise indexers on GCP, use N1-high memory machine type (n1-highmem-64 or n1-highmem-32 preferred) with zonal SSD persistent disks.

-- If you are running Splunk Enterprise indexers on Azure, use Azure with high memory instance + SSD (E series, like Standard_Exxd_v4).
+- If you are running Splunk Enterprise indexers on Azure, use Azure with high memory instance + SSD (E series, like Edv4 and Edsv4-series).

 The amount of local storage available on each indexer for cached data must be in proportion to the expected working set.
 For best results, provision enough local storage to accommodate the equivalent of 30 days' worth of indexed data.
 For example, if the indexer is adding approximately 100GB/day of indexed data, the recommended size reserved for cached data is 3000GB.
 At a minimum, provision enough storage to keep at least 7-10 days of data in cache, as searches typically occur on data indexed within the last 7 - 10 days.